lybell-io/lybell-io.github.io/docs/docs/getting-started.md

 DAG stands for Directed Acyclic Graph.
 A DAG idea is taken from the matemtaical area of Graph Theory.
 It consists of:

-- **Nodes (vertices)**: Usually represented by circles, representing data points, such as transactions or blocks in cryptocurrencies.
+- **Nodes (vertices)**: Usually represented by circles or squares, representing data points, such as transactions or blocks in cryptocurrencies.
 - **Edges (arrows)**: Representing relationships between the nodes.

 ### Key Properties of a DAG